Six Ways to Ensure Joint Surgery Success

 4. Quit Smoking

 Smokers have significantly higher rates of complications than non-smokers do, including blood clots, abnormal heartbeat, urinary tract infection and kidney failure.
-One study found that the overall revision rate – meaning the number of surgeries that had to be redone – was 10 times higher for smokers compared with nonsmokers: 10 percent vs. 1 percent.
+One study found that the overall revision rate – meaning the number of surgeries that had to be redone – was 10 times higher for smokers compared with nonsmokers: 10% vs. 1%.
 But quitting isn’t easy and usually takes time.
 To get started:

 Choose a quit date, then plan how you’ll go about it.